jazzmind/wercker-aws-code-deploy/README.md

 #### [Deployment Config step](http://docs.aws.amazon.com/cli/latest/reference/deploy/create-deployment-config.html)

 The second step consists on creating a deployment config.
-This step is totally *optional* because you can use the deployment strategy already defines in Code Deploy.
+This step is totally *optional* because you can use the deployment strategy already defined in Code Deploy.

 The following configuration allows to configure this step :